hbc/dc_2016_04/lessons/03_searching_files.md

 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt
 ```

-The prompt should sit there a little bit, and then it should look like nothing
+The prompt will advance forward one line, and then will pause for the time it requires to run.
+The shell prompt will then reappear and it will look like nothing happened.
-happened.
 But type `ls`.
-You should have a new file called bad_reads.txt.
+You will now have a new file called bad_reads.txt.
 Take
-a look at it and see if it has what you think it should.
+a look at it using the 'less' command and see if it has what you think it should.

-If we use '>>', it will append to rather than overwrite a file.
+If we use '>>', it will append to an existing file (or make a new one if the file doesn't exist) rather than overwrite a file.
 This can be useful for
 saving more than one search, for example:

 ```bash
 $ grep -B1 -A2 NNNNNNNNNN SRR097977.fastq >> bad_reads.txt
 ```

-There's one more useful redirection command that we're going to show, and that's
+There's one more useful redirection command that we're going to introduce.
+The pipe command is the `|` character.
-called the pipe command, and it is `|`.
 It's probably not a key on
 your keyboard you use very much.
 What `|` does is take the output that
-scrolling by on the terminal and then can run it through another command.
+is printed to the terminal and passes the output to another command.
 When it was all whizzing by before, we wished we could just slow it down and
 look at it, like we can with `less`.
 Well it turns out that we can!
 We pipe
 the `grep` command through `less`